justingebert/b4-hypnobuddy/devops-docu.md

 This is my path of creating my project, I jumped between different topics and had to do some research on the way.
 This is why connected topics arent one after the other.
 I will try to explain my thought process and what I learned.
+15 includes the visual representation of my project.

 1. **Initial Research**:
    - Began by researching how to deploy and comparing major cloud providers.